tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

 ### Service

-Some apps, like Jitsi or Dovecot, require HTTP and external TCP connections.
+Some apps, like Jitsi and Dovecot, require HTTP and external TCP connections.
 These apps create a Kubernetes service object.
 You can configure whether `NodePort` (for on-premise), `LoadBalancer` (for cloud), or `ClusterIP` (to disable) should be
 used: